COMMUNITY OUTREACH PROGRAMS

 Thank you, the Alzheimer’s Association of Greater Maryland, the Frederick Senior Center, and The Delaplaine Arts Center for sponsoring art classes for caregivers and their loved ones. … It has made a big difference in me and my life.” –Partners in the Arts participant

 Although formal organizational partners change from year to year, based on circumstance and the needs of our program partners, one thing that does not change is our commitment to realize our vision that “everyone deserves art.”
-Essential to the success of our programs are the individuals, businesses, and organizations that support the Community Outreach initiative through donations and program sponsorships.
+Essential to the success of our programs are the individuals, businesses, and organizations who support the Community Outreach initiative through donations and program sponsorships.
 We invite you to become an active participant and help us to bring life-changing arts experiences to all.
-You can sponsor directly through our Donate page.